Jollywatt/jollywatt.github.io/content/posts/daylight-hours.typ

 $
   L = 1/pi arctan(1/(sin ε_0 cos ω) tan [arccos((sin φ)/(sqrt(1 - (sin ε_0 cos ω)^2)))])
 $
-where $ε_0 = 24.5degree$ is the obliquity of the Earth, $φ$ is the latitude of the reference point and $ω$ is the season expressed as the arc angle along Earth’s orbit since the solstice.
+where $ε_0 = 24.5degree$ is the obliquity of the Earth, $φ$ is the latitude of the reference point and $ω$ is the season expressed as the arc angle along Earth's orbit since the solstice.